 Pradaxa lawyers are filing lawsuits in state court in Connecticut.
-Boehringer Ingelheim Pharmaceuticals’ U.S. headquarters are in that state.
+Boehringer Ingelheim Pharmaceuticals’ U.S. headquarters is in that state.

 The Connecticut courts have consolidated the cases into a complex litigation.
 Claims in the Connecticut lawsuits are similar or identical to thousands of Pradaxa lawsuits settled in 2014.
 Many of the current cases involve injuries that happened after the $650 million settlement.

-In all, more than 6,500 people have filed Pradaxa filed lawsuits against Boehringer Ingelheim.
+In all, more than 6,500 people have filed Pradaxa lawsuits against Boehringer Ingelheim.